julianlk522/julianlk.com/content/tech.md

 -   [direnv](https://direnv.net/)
 -   a functional programming language
-    -   tentative considerations: Elixir, Haskell, Lisp
+    -   tentative considerations: Elixir, Clojure, Haskell
 -   Redis

 ## Thoughts on Tech That I Have Used